Ases Kahraba

 Everything You Need to Know About the Prepaid Meter

-- Prepaid meter recharging methods in Egypt 2026: (1) Electricity distribution company offices (local branches) — most reliable.
+• Prepaid meter recharging methods in Egypt 2026: (1) Electricity distribution company offices (local branches) — most reliable.
 (2) Fawry machines — widespread everywhere, 24/7.
 (3) Fawry mobile app — recharge from your phone.
-(4) Masary app.
-(5) Bank Misr and National Bank ATMs — look for 'electricity payments' service.
-(6) Distribution company apps (e.g., Cairo Electricity Distribution Company app).
+(4) Sahl app (تطبيق سهل) — Egypt's official government digital services app (iOS/Android), includes electricity payment under e-government services; no service fee.
+(5) Masary app — similar to Fawry, widely available.
+(6) Bank Misr and National Bank ATMs — look for 'electricity payments' service.
+(7) Distribution company apps (e.g., Cairo Electricity Distribution Company app).
 In all cases: you'll need the meter MSN + amount in EGP.
 You'll receive a 20-digit code to enter into the meter.

 Table: Token Error Codes and Solutions